Last Updated on August 4, 2022 by Joshua Isibor

 Every relationship needs time and space to grow, and solidify.
 When you are entering a relationship, you need time, space, and the right atmosphere for it to germinate and bear good seeds.

-If you pack a lot of sand into a plastic bottle to the brim and try adding stone into the same bottle, it is impossible for that stone to enter without you pouring out some sand.
+If you pack a lot of sand into a plastic bottle to the brim and try adding stone into the same bottle, that stone can’t enter without you pouring out some sand.
 That’s how it is in a relationship.
 Your partner needs a very high percentage of you and your time if you decide to share this time with others.
 It will affect your relationship to a very large extent.
-You will need to spend more time than necessary for building intimacy.
+You will need to spend more time than necessary building intimacy.

 Now we’ve pointed out the negatives, we can now carefully lookout for the positives.
 Yeah, there are some deep positive impacts friendship could have on your relationship.
 Some psychologists even advise building friendships as a solution to solve some relationship problems.
 But why would they give such advice?